crlandsc/audio-diffusion-pytorch-trainer/README.md

-# Drum Diffusion
+# Audio Diffusion PyTorch Trainer
-This is a repository for training diffusion models targeted for drums built on [Archinet architecture](https://github.com/archinetai/audio-diffusion-pytorch).
+This is a repository for training models from audio_diffusion_pytorch v 0.1.3.

 ## Setup